1 killed when motorcycle, SUV collide on I-440 in Raleigh

-The crash happened on I-440 between the off-ramp to Lake Boone Trail just after 12:30 a.m.
+The crash happened on I-440 near the off-ramp to Lake Boone Trail just after 12:30 a.m.
 No one else was injured.

 Traffic is being detoured onto Lake Boone Trail.
 ABC11 is working to learn more about the circumstances surrounding the crash.